circa10a/terraform-provider-mailform/README.md

 ## Usage

-The provide with use the environment variable `MAILFORM_API_TOKEN` by default unless specified in the provider configuration.
+The provider with use the environment variable `MAILFORM_API_TOKEN` by default unless specified in the provider configuration.

 ```hcl
 terraform {